-5.10 Applicants with a Criminal Record
+4.10 Applicants with a Criminal Record

 The University acknowledges the key role of education in the rehabilitative process and a criminal record will not preclude an applicant from being offered a place at the University.
 However, as part of its duty of care to its staff and students, the University will ask for information about any relevant criminal convictions that are not subject to filtering.
-(See Appendix 2 for further details)
+The University will investigate the criminal record of a new applicant only if the primary selection criteria for a programme have been met.
+Appendix 4 sets out the University's procedures.